 Importance for Property Owners

-- Property Value Enhancement: A valid waterproofing certificate can increase property value, serving as a selling point for potential buyers.
+- Property Value Enhancement: A valid waterproofing certificate can increase buyer confidence and support resale value.

 Benefits of Certification

-- Quality Assurance: The certification process ensures that waterproofing work meets industry standards.
+- Quality Assurance: Confirmation that work meets recognised standards.

-- Early Problem Detection: Inspections for certification can identify potential issues before they become major problems.
+- Early Problem Detection: Inspections may identify issues before they escalate.

 How to Obtain Your Waterproofing Certificate